Mapsred/TicketingBundle/README.md

 Special thanks to :
 * [Laurent Bassin](https://github.com/lbassin) for his feature request ["Add Status History"](https://github.com/Mapsred/TicketingBundle/issues/75).
 * You for reading this project.
-* The symfony community for it's help
+* The symfony community for it's help.